One of my favorite places to explore for over the past 30 years is over at the Los Penasquitos Lagoon. Can I take you on tour?

 The Los Penasquitos Lagoon is a Salt Marsh?

-Los Penasquitos Lagoon is one of the last remaining salt marshes left in southern California.
-The lagoon supports a large variety of plants and animals, including seven threatened or endangered species.
+Los Penasquitos Lagoon is one of the last salt marshes in southern California.
+The lagoon supports many plants and animals, including seven threatened or endangered species.

 Another interesting fact is that this lagoon also serves as a refuge for migratory birds that use the Pacific Flyway.